Make yours a website worth visiting

-We all visit many websites to make purchases, view or research things, or just to browse for fun, and we all come across really good websites, as well as some which can be pretty frustrating.
+We all visit websites to make purchases, view or research things, to browse or just for fun.
+Some of those websites are really good, and some can be pretty frustrating.
 They might be slow to load, hard to read, or make it almost impossible to find what you’re looking for.

 Principles of good website design

-Regardless of which direction you want to take, it would be worth having a concise list of things you should take into account.
-So we have put together the following website design checklist to help you understand some of the key principles of good website design.
+Whether you're building your own website or having someone build it for you, it would be worth having a list of things you should take into account.
+So we have put together some key principles of good website design.

 - What do they want?